mcuellar/tailorai/README.md

    The application will be running at `http://localhost:5173/`

-   You should see the TailorAI landing page!
+   You should see the TuneIt landing page!

 ### Supabase (Local Development)